Selling Merchant Processing Services is a Great Career for Independent Sales People: This is Why…

 · You are disciplined

 · You enjoy freedom while working

 · You can talk to people into buying from you

 Who Should Not Become a Merchant Services Representative?

-Now let’s discuss some of the characteristics in people that can be obstacles in their way to becoming successful merchant services sales rep. You cannot become a merchant account reseller or agent if:
+Now let’s discuss some of the characteristics in people that can be obstacles in their way to becoming successful merchant services sales rep. You cannot become a payment service provider or agent if:

 · You don’t like to meet new people